T0pN0xch/NextGuardID/DEMONSTRATION_SCRIPT.md

 But what if you could see in real-time every single time someone used your MyKad?
 What if you could instantly approve or deny access?
 What if you had cryptographic proof on a public blockchain that you never authorized a particular access?
 That's NextGuard ID.

 Let me walk you through how it works.
 We're going to start with a user named Ahmad - a Malaysian professional whose MyKad was accidentally found at a shopping mall.
+Ahmad has already completed the onboarding session where he set up his account and connected his MyDigital ID.
+Now I'll show you how he uses NextGuard ID to protect his identity and control who accesses his data.

 Through NextGuard ID, Ahmad gains complete visibility and control over his identity.
 He can see exactly who's accessing it, when they're accessing it, what they're accessing, and he can approve, deny, or revoke access instantly.

 The key difference from traditional systems is blockchain.
 Every single action - every approval, every denial, every suspicious activity blocked - is recorded permanently on the Polygon blockchain.
 This isn't stored on NextGuard ID's servers where it could be hacked or deleted.
 It's stored across thousands of validator nodes worldwide.
-That means regulators, hospitals, banks - anyone can independently verify Ahmad's identity history on Polygonscan without needing to trust any company.

 Let me show you this in action."